asticode/go-asticoqui/README.md

 # Example
 ## Get the pre-trained model and scorer

-Enter Email to Download the scorer and tflite files (Go to)[https://coqui.ai/english/coqui/v1.0.0-large-vocab]
+Go to [this page](https://coqui.ai/english/coqui/v1.0.0-large-vocab) and click `Enter Email to Download` at the bottom of the page

 ## Get the audio files